Introduction

-For each post I write, there are category keyword tabs at the top of the post.
-Each of those words is a link to the category, and you can get to that category overview (to see all of the posts in that category) anytime, by clicking on any of those words.
-I am working on writing summary posts for each category (like this one), so my readers will be able to see all of my posts written for some of the more popular categories on my blog, easily (at a glance).
+For each piece I write, there are category keyword tabs at the top of the post.
+Each of those words is a link to a category where you can find an overview (to see all the related posts in that category) anytime just by clicking on any of those words.
+I am working on writing summary pieces for each category (like this one) so readers will be able to check out all the articles and posts Lead Safe Mama has penned for some of the most popular categories on the website, easily (at a glance).
 This is my first attempt at this, so feedback is welcome.
-Please let me know if these summary posts are helpful.
+Please let me know if these summaries are helpful.
 Thank you!

-And without further ado… my Easter-related posts (each numbered line below is a link to a post with photos and more information, including – in most posts – XRF test results for the item discussed):
+And without further ado… Lead Safe Mama’s Easter-related posts (each numbered line below is a link to a piece with photos and more information, including XRF test results — in most posts — for the item discussed):

 - 1977 Easter egg plastic perfume pin from Avon – 6,759 ppm Lead